Lay a hard surface outside your house

 Permitted development

-If the hard surface you want to build meets a set of rules, you can add it without having to apply for planning permission.
+If the hard surface you want to build meets a set of rules, you do not need to apply for planning permission.
 This is called 'permitted development'.

 Hard surfaces usually qualify for permitted development, unless:

-• they're placed between the house and a road
+• it's placed between the house and a road

 • your house is in a conservation area or near a listed building

-If you add a hard surface that sits between your house and a road, the surface has to be able to deal with water to prevent flooding.
+If you add a hard surface between your house and a road, the surface has to be able to deal with water to prevent flooding.

-• be made of a 'porous' material, which means it allows water to soak into the ground (like permeable concrete block paving or porous asphalt), or
+• made of a 'porous' material, which allows water to soak into the ground (like permeable concrete block paving or porous asphalt)

 Planning permission

-If the hard surface you want to add is not either made of a porous material or designed to let water run off to a porous area, you have to apply for planning permission.
+If the hard surface you want to add is not permitted development, you must apply for planning permission.

 Warning